 Los Angeles General Restorative Care Village

 The LAC + USC Medical Center Restorative Care Village, slated for the southeast corner of Mission Road and Zonal Avenue, will include on-site housing, psychiatric medical support, job training programs, and other supportive services.
-The first phase of the project, which will rise at 1744 N. Mission Road, calls for the construction of a 96-bed recuperative care center and a 64-bed residential treatment center.
+The LAC+USC Medical Center Restorative Care Village was completed in July of 2022.

 Conceptual renderings depict the campus as featuring multiple free-standing structures, rising up to four stories in height.
 Buildings are centered on a landscaped courtyard, with passageways interspersed throughout the facility.